jspranklemusic/MyFlashcards/README.md

 # My Flashcards (in progress)
-A productivity web application built in Vue, Sass, and serverless Netlify lambda functions for note-taking, flashcards, and quizzes.
+A productivity web application built in Vue, Sass, and serverless Netlify lambda functions for note-taking and flashcards.
 You can check out deployed versions here. https://myflashcards.netlify.app/

 ## Project setup
 ```